Welcome to my website!

 I’m active in my local community and a student of the Free University of Slawit.
 Philosphically, I would describe myself as a social democrat with an anarchist tinge.
 This is despite having accepted an MBE in 2008 for ‘services to the rail industry’.
 Huh!

 Since September 1st 2011 I have become a ‘visiting professor’ at the University of Huddersfield, in the Department of Transport and Logistics.
-This involves some lecturing and developing projects such as the recent conference on HS2 The North on November 15th.
+This involves some lecturing and developing projects such as the conference on HS2 The North on November 15th.

 Since April 2013 I have been a board member of Passenger Focus, the national consumer body for rail, bus and tram passengers.